hightechu/hightechu-2019-academy-cohort-1-questionanswer/README.md

 ### Please write the problem statement of your project.

-{Erase me and write your answer here!}
+{Erase me and write your response here!}

 ### Mention the four user stories that your team has decided to work on.

-{Erase me and write your answer here!}
+{Erase me and write your response here!}

 ### Design a wireframe for your project.